 Computer Science-related subjects:

-Computer Science – Students will learn the fundamental principles of Computer Science and how computers work and solve problems, e.g. hardware, software, computing language, modelling, fundamentals, problem solving, AI and computer security
+Computer Science – Students will learn the fundamental principles of Computer Science and how computers work and how they are used to solve problems, e.g. hardware, software, computing language, modelling, fundamentals, problem solving, AI and computer security.
+In Year 9, students will choose from the following electives: Game Design in Unity, Cybersecurity, Competitive programming, Amazon Web Services, Machine Learning & AI, Augmented and Virtual Reality.

-Art & Creative Design Technology – Students will learn about using computers and software in design and art, this can include animation, Photoshop and Lightroom or other software usage, 3-D modelling and printing.
+Introduction to Creative Media – Students will learn about using computers and software in design and art, this can include animation, Photoshop and Lightroom or other software usage, 3-D modelling and printing.
+This subject will introduce students to using technology creatively to solve a problem or fulfill a client brief.

 - Life skills/Exercise